jim-schwoebel/allie/README.md

 ## License
 This repository is licensed under an [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

-## Feedback
+## Feedback / get involved
-Any feedback on the book or this repository is greatly appreciated.
+Any feedback on this repository is greatly appreciated.
 * If you find something that is missing or doesn't work, please consider opening a [GitHub issue](https://github.com/jim-schwoebel/Allie/issues).
 * If you'd like to be mentored by someone on our team, check out the [Innovation Fellows Program](http://neurolex.ai/research).
-* If you want to talk to me directly, please send me an email @ js@neurolex.co.
+* If you want to be a core contributer, please send me an email @ js@neurolex.co.

 ## Additional resources